 The implementation of press-hardening applications and the utilization of hardenable steels are promising alternatives for optimized part geometries with complex shapes and no springback issues.
-Boron-based hot-forming steels (between 0.002% and 0.005% boron) have been in use since the 1990s in body-in-white construction.
+Boron-based hot-forming steels (between 0.001% and 0.005% boron) have been in use since the 1990s for body-in-white construction.
 A typical minimum temperature of 850 °C must be maintained during the forming process (austenitization) followed by a cooling rate greater than 50 °C/s to ensure that the desired mechanical properties are achieved.
 Two types of press-hardening or hot forming applications are currently available:

 During Direct Hot-Forming, all deformation of the blank is done in the high temperature austenitic range followed by quenching.
 Indirect Hot-Forming preforms the blank at room temperature to a high percentage of the final part shape followed by additional high temperature forming and quenching.
 The final microstructure of HF steel is similar to Martensite.
 Stress-strain curves after quenching are similar to martensitic (MS) steels.